szstonelee/redisoo/README.md

 In short, Redisoo makes Redis connect to backend database directly,

-including MySQL, PostegreSQL, Oracle, ODBC(SQL Server), SqlLite, DB2, Firbird and Grpc.
+including MySQL, PostegreSQL, Oracle, ODBC(SQL Server), SqlLite, DB2, Firbird and gRpc.

-NOTE: For Grpc, you need code your Grpc server as middleware to the backend database.
+NOTE: For gRpc, you need code your gRpc server as middleware to the backend database.

 It makes Redis **Cache Through** to solve some problems which are described in details below.